The Law Office of Patrick T. Donovan

 Use of A Motor Vehicle Without Authority

-In order to prove the charges against you, the Commonwealth must prove three elements.
+In order to prove the charges of use of motor vehicle without authority against you, the Commonwealth must prove three elements.

 1. You used the motor vehicle;